 You know what makes visitors want content more?
 Taking it away.
 It’s like the FOMO phenomenon we mentioned earlier.
 That’s why gating your content is such an effective eCommerce lead generation strategy.

 What do we mean by content gating?
 Making content less accessible until visitors opt-in.
 This works well for webinars and educational videos, as well as reports, checklists, and cheat sheets.
 And you can even use it with popular blog posts.

 Photowebo boosted conversions by 3806% by using gated content.

-You can also remove content below the content block.
 Learn more in our guide to using gated content in marketing.

 11. Show Different Campaigns to Returning Visitors

 Many visitors will come to your site a couple of times before they decide to grab your lead magnet or get in touch.
 But if you always make the same offers, that could be a big turnoff.
 That’s why it’s important to offer something fresh whenever people visit.

 To use this on your own site, create a campaign, then go to Display Rules » Who should see the campaign? » Visitors who are new vs. returning.
 Set your campaign to show to returning visitors.

 When visitors are wavering about your lead generation offer, using live chat can help them decide.